lwz7512/game-weaver-ast/challenges/c6/c6_subtitle.md

 ```
 var a = x1 - x2;
 var b = y1 - y2;
-// c is the distance
+// c is the distance,
+// The Math.sqrt() static method returns the square root of a number.
 var c = Math.sqrt( a*a + b*b );
 ```

+Ok, we enough basic math knowledge and some javascript psedu code to apply in our collision test algorithm!

+Let's find out the clues in the function `checkCollision`!

+...

 ## Third step: